 The System reached a milestone in February 2002 with the introduction of the first non-Edwards drinking water supply from the Lower Glen Rose/Cow Creek formation of the Trinity Aquifer in northern Bexar County.
 The System has wholesale contracts with Massah Corporation ("Oliver Ranch") and Sneckner Partners, Ltd. ("BSR Water Company") for delivery of up to 5,000 acre feet per year of non-Edwards groundwater from the Trinity Aquifer from two properties located in north-central Bexar County.
 The construction cost to produce and deliver this water supply is approximately \$15.8 million.
-Initial delivery of water from the Oliver Ranch project began in February 25, 2002 with BSR Water Company wells 1 and 2 production commencing in July 2003.
-The BSR Water Company project was fully operational in June 2004 with the connection of BSR Water Company wells 3 and 4 to the System's distribution system.
+Initial delivery of water from the Oliver Ranch project began in February 25, 2002 with BSR Water Company production commencing in July 2003 and becoming fully operational in June 2004.